wdbo/webdocbook/INSTALL.md

 ### Error: "An error occured while trying to create directory 'XXX'!"

-This message means that DocBook tries to create a new directory but has not enaugh rights to do so in your system.
+This message means that DocBook tries to create a new directory but has not enough rights to do so in your system.
 To correct this error, just creates the `XXX` directory mentionned in the error message manually and set it full rights running [^2]: